 Some guests have issues with carrying strollers onto a Disney bus.
 If you find this to be a challenge, then you may want to consider a rental car.
 On the other hand, you’ll still need to fold the stroller to get it into the car.
 Guests staying on the monorail on Skyliner lines will likely not have to fold a stroller to get to their connected theme parks.

 Where will I be eating most of my meals?

 When using Disney’s free on-campus transportation system, getting from a resort to a theme park is fairly straightforward.
 For the most part, you take a boat, bus, monorail, or Skyliner directly from the resort to the park.
 But getting from one resort to another is often more complicated, involving one or more mid-trip transfers.
-For example, if you’re staying at the All Star Sports resort and want to get to a dinner reservation at Cirtico’s in the Grand Floridian using Disney transportation, you’ll have take a bus from the All Stars to the Magic Kingdom, and then transfer to the monorail to the Grand Floridian.
-Whenever there are transfers, the possibility of waiting and delays is increased, making resort to resort transportation generally inefficient with the Disney system.
+For example, if you’re staying at the All-Star Sports resort and want to get to a dinner reservation at Cirtico’s in the Grand Floridian using Disney transportation, you’ll have to take a bus from the All-Stars to the Magic Kingdom, and then transfer to the monorail to the Grand Floridian.
+Whenever there are transfers, the possibility of waiting and delays is increased, making resort-to-resort transportation generally inefficient with the Disney system.

 Will drinking alcohol be a part of my Disney vacation?

 Having adult beverages is part of the “I’m on vacation” ethos for some Disney World guests.
 If you plan to have drinking play a role in your touring, then relying on Disney’s transportation is the more responsible way to travel.
 (Remember, even two drinks can put some folks over the legal limit.)
 If you’re doing this over multiple days of your trip, then skipping the car rental could be the better way to go from both a safety and economic perspective.